 DoorDash’s Inside Sales team is driving the growth of key merchant relationships

 In the year since its launch, the DoorDash Inside Sales team has grown from a few people making calls in a small apartment, to a crew of a dozen working from a bustling office — and driving key relationships for the business.
 The team values flexibility and transparency above all, and anticipates rapid growth over the coming year.
 We spoke with Nick Hecht (Inside Sales Manager), Jeff Rada (Sr. Account Executive, SMB), Marcus Ashmore (Inbound Account Executive, SMB), and Julian Felix (Senior Account Executive and Team Lead, Inside Sales) about DoorDash’s data-driven, collaborative approach to selling.
 Of course, the team is hiring!
-Drop a note to recruiting manager Ashley Dowling to learn more: email@example.com.
+Drop a note to recruiting manager Ashley Davis to learn more: firstname.lastname@example.org.

 For anyone just hearing of DoorDash, what do you do and how is it impacting people’s lives?

 Julian: DoorDash is the best way to order food from your favorite restaurants and have it delivered to your door.
 We connect customers with local merchants through our website and app and let them place orders for delivery.
 When the company was first founded, we focused on food, but now we’re developing deeper partnerships with restaurants, liquor stores, convenience stores, and more.
 We currently operate in more than 350 cities across the U.S. and Canada.

 Can you elaborate on the service you’re actually selling?